 Ordinary Time: July 3rd

-Feast of St. Thomas, apostle
+Feast of St. Thomas, Apostle

 Other Commemorations: St. Leo II, Pope (RM)

-St. Thomas, the disciple who at first did not believe, has become for the Church one of the first witnesses to her faith.
+The Feast of St. Thomas, the Apostle who at first did not believe, has become for the Church one of the first witnesses to her faith.
 She is fond of appealing to his testimony and frequently puts in our mouths those simple words whereby he expressed the fervour of his regained faith: "My Lord and my God."
 It is known that St. Thomas preached the Gospel in Asia beyond the frontiers of the Roman Empire, probably in Persia and possibly as far afield as India.
 St. Thomas' feast was formerly celebrated on December 21.

 There is very little about the apostle Thomas in the Gospels; one text calls him the "twin."
 Rarely during Jesus' lifetime does he stand out among his colleagues.
 There is the instance before the raising of Lazarus, when Jesus was still in Perea and Thomas exclaimed: "Let us also go and die with Him."
 Best-known is his expression of unbelief after the Savior's death, giving rise to the phrase "doubting Thomas."
 Nevertheless, the passage describing the incident, had as today's Gospel, must be numbered among the most touching in Sacred Scripture.